sotogarcia/odoo-development/README.md

 ### development_tools

-This module provides some technical reports listed bellow:
+This module provides some technical reports listed below:

 - **Groups implied**: pivot table which shows the dependencies between the existing groups.
 - **Users by groups**: pivot table which shows which users belong to each group.
-- **Modules by groups** `[WIP]`: pivot table which shows model access rules to each group.
+- **Modules by groups** pivot table which shows model access rules to each group.

+This module also provides some test tools listed below:

+- **Domain tester**: wizard which allows user to test domains over any existing model.
+- **Code tester**: wizard which allows user to entered python code and test it.

 ## Scaffolds